 3:30 PM: “Awareness of Feelings” (Second Foundation of Awareness)

-7 PM: A Dharma Talk on “Relaxing in Every Moment of Daily Life”
+7 PM: A Dharma Talk on “Observing Life as Love in Daily Life”

 9 AM: “Awareness of the Mind” (Third Foundation of Awareness)